metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ## Workspace extensions

-- Repository settings include extensions and extension settings as an alternative for mTail
+- Repository settings include extension recommendations and settings as an alternative for mTail
-- You only need to grant "read & exectue" to firewall logs located in `C:\Windows\System32\LogFiles\Firewall` and open individual log files with VSCode.
+- You only need to grant "read & exectue" to firewall logs located in\
+`C:\Windows\System32\LogFiles\Firewall` and open individual log files with VSCode.

 ![Alternate text](https://raw.githubusercontent.com/metablaster/WindowsFirewallRuleset/develop/Readme/Screenshots/LogView.png)